ONTARIO'S SNAPPING TURTLES

 Snapping turtles are much more comfortable and passive in the water.
 Although not the fastest swimmers, they are highly aquatic and often walk along the bottom of their watery habitats.
 In the water, they are unlikely to snap or show aggression.
 Sometimes, they may approach boats, docks, or even people out of curiosity, but most often, they swim away to avoid confrontation.

-Snapping turtles play a vital role in their aquatic environments.
-They often serve as nature's janitors by cleaning up dead and decaying matter that helps prevent bacteria overgrowth in the lakes we swim and play in.
-The algae on their shells is a testament to their role in maintaining the health of our lakes and wetlands.
-Understanding and appreciating this role can foster a sense of respect and admiration for these creatures, highlighting the importance of protecting and preserving turtle populations.
+Snapping turtles play a crucial role in their aquatic environments.
+They act as nature's janitors, cleaning up dead and decaying matter and preventing bacteria overgrowth in the lakes we enjoy.
+The algae on their shells is a visible testament to their important role.
+Understanding and appreciating this can foster a sense of respect and admiration for these creatures, underscoring the need to protect and preserve turtle populations.

 Occasional reports of snapping turtle bites usually result from specific situations: